-Language begins almost spontaneously and usually with very little conscious help.
+Language begins almost spontaneously, and usually with very little conscious help.
 Some of my earliest academic interests had to do with the development of language.
-It always seemed to me a miracle that amid all the babbling, all the clutter, all the confusion, a child in the earliest of months begins to focus on the conversion of the real world into the symbolic world.
-In the first few months, certainly during the first few years, the child begins to come out with those marvelously formed expressions of mama" and "dada," and we immediately with great elation take those verbal symbolic and connect them with something we call reality.
+It always seemed to me a miracle that amid all the babbling, all the clutter, all the confusion, a child in the earliest of months begins to convert the real world into the "symbolic world."
+In the first few months, certainly during the first few years, the child begins to come out with those marvelously formed expressions of "mama" and "dada," and we immediately, with great elation, take those verbal playthings and connect them to something we call reality.
+Communication has begun.
+A miracle has occurred.